-In order to qualify for Shipsurance coverage, items must not be shipped in the original manufacturer's packaging or any packaging that alludes to the contents
+To qualify for Shipsurance coverage, items must not be shipped in the original manufacturer's packaging or any packaging that alludes to the contents.

 Can I insure cell phones and laptops with Shipsurance?

-Signature Confirmation must be added to any package containing cell phones or laptops in order to be approved for coverage.
+Signature Confirmation must be added to any package containing cell phones or laptops to be approved for coverage.

 The maximum value for reimbursement is $1000 on all packages containing these products.

 What does Shipsurance base coverage on, and what are the coverage limits?